AlaskaAirlines/WebCoreStyleSheets/README.md

 ### Prefixing

-To enable prefixing simply set the `$prefix` variable to be `true` prior to importing any selectors that support this setting.
+To enable prefixing simply set the `$prefix` variable to be `true` before importing any selectors that support this setting.

 ```scss
 $prefix: true;